MicrosoftDocs/entra-docs/docs/identity/monitoring-health/scenario-health-sign-ins-compliant-device.md

     - [Troubleshoot Conditional Access sign-in problems](../conditional-access/troubleshoot-conditional-access.md)
 1. Review the sign-in logs.
     - [Review the sign-in log details](concept-sign-in-log-activity-details.md)
-    - Look for users being blocked from signing in *and* have a compliant device applied
+    - Look for users being blocked from signing in *and* have a compliant device policy applied
 1. Check the audit logs for recent policy changes.
     - [Use the audit logs to troubleshoot Conditional Access policy changes](../conditional-access/troubleshoot-policy-changes-audit-log.md)

 ## Mitigate common issues

-The following scenarios are common issues that could cause a spike in sign-ins requiring a compliant device.
+The following scenarios are common issues that could cause a spike in sign-ins requiring a compliant or managed device.
+These scenarios are closely related and the mitigation steps are the same.
 This list is not exhaustive, but provides a starting point for your investigation.

 ### Many users are blocked from signing in from known devices